Dnieper: Navigation

 Almost 2000 km of the river is navigable (to the city of Dorogobuzh).
 90% of river transport in Ukraine occurs on the Dnieper, however, its overall contribution to total transport is less than 0.5%.
 Its reservoirs have large ship locks, allowing vessels of up to 270 × 18 m access as far as the port of Kyiv, and thus are an important transportation corridor.
 The river is used by passenger vessels as well.
 Inland cruises on the rivers Danube and Dnieper have had a growing market in recent decades.

 Upstream from Kyiv, the Dnieper receives the water of the Pripyat River.
 This navigable river connects to the Dnieper-Bug canal, the link with the Bug River.
 Historically, a connection with the Western European waterways was possible, but a weir without any ship lock near the town of Brest, Belarus, has interrupted this international waterway.
 Poor political relations between Western Europe and Belarus mean there is little likelihood of reopening this waterway in the near future.
 River navigation is interrupted each year by freezing and severe winter storms.

 Reservoirs and hydroelectric power

 From the mouth of the Pripyat to the Kakhovka Hydroelectric Station, there are six sets of dams and hydroelectric stations, which produce 10% of Ukraine's electricity.
 The Kakhovka dam was destroyed on 6 June 2023 during the Russian invasion of Ukraine, with the subsequent drying up of the Kakhovka Reservoir revealing the original course of the river in the area and disconnecting four canal networks known as the Great Meadow.

 The first constructed was the Dnieper Hydroelectric Station (or DniproHES) near Zaporizhzhia, built between 1927 and 1932 with an output of 558 MW.
-It was destroyed during World War II, but was rebuilt in 1948 with an output of 750 MW.
+It was destroyed during World War II, but was rebuilt from 1944–1950 with an output of 750 MW, supplying 3.5 billion kWh of electricity annually.